wmorgan/dcos-docs/1.7/overview/security.md

    subsequent users must be added by any other user in the cluster as described in the [User Management](../administration/user-management) page.
-   If the user logging into the cluster is determined to be valid, they are issued with a HS256 JWT token containing a `uid` claim which is specific to the cluster they are logging in to.
+   If the user logging into the cluster is determined to be valid, they are issued with a HS256-signed JWT containing a `uid` claim which is specific to the cluster they are logging in to.

 For the dcos-oauth service to validate tokens it receives during login operations, it needs to have access to `dcos.auth0.com` to fetch required public keys via HTTPS.
 Using a proxy to make this request is not currently supported.

-The shared secret used to sign the HS256 cluster specific tokens is stored at `/var/lib/dcos/auth-token-secret` on each master node and in the `/dcos/auth-token-secret` znode in ZooKeeper.
+The shared secret used to sign the cluster-specific tokens with the HS256 algorithm is generated during cluster boot and stored at `/var/lib/dcos/auth-token-secret` on each master node and in the `/dcos/auth-token-secret` znode in ZooKeeper.

 As noted above, to ease the setup process, DC/OS will automatically add the first user that logs in to the DC/OS cluster.
 Care should be taken to restrict network access to the cluster until the first user has been configured.
-A future releas will allow users to be provisioned at installation time.
+A future release will allow users to be provisioned at installation time.

-Care should be taken to protect these authentication tokens, as an unauthorized third party may use them to log in to your cluster if obtained.
+Care should be taken to protect authentication tokens, as an unauthorized third party may use them to log in to your cluster if obtained.
 Invalidation of individual tokens is not currently supported.
 In case a token is exposed, it is recommended that the affected user be removed from the cluster.

-The [JWT.IO](https://jwt.io) service can be used to decode JWT tokens to inspect their contents.
+The [JWT.IO](https://jwt.io) service can be used to decode JWTs to inspect their contents.

 ## Authentication via CLI

 To login, run `dcos auth login`.

-- You will be prompted with "Please go to the following link in your browser"
+- You will be prompted with "Please go to the following link in your browser".
 - Open the given link and authenticate with your account.
-Once you authenticate, you should see a JWT token
+Once you authenticate, you should see a JSON Web Token.
-- Copy the token from the browser to your CLI
+- Copy the token from the browser to your CLI.
-- If you correctly entered your token you should see "Login successful!"
+- If you correctly entered your token you should see "Login successful!".
-- Your CLI is now authenticated and can be used normally
+- Your CLI is now authenticated and can be used normally.

 To logout, run `dcos auth logout`.